geneichinose/capstone_project_24_1_report/README.md

   * Weighted average
 10. Compute the multiclass values for TP, TN, FP, and FN and plot confusion matrix
 11. Plot multiclass ROC and average ROC curves, compare AUC values
-12. When classifiers have clf.decision_function() method then plot the multiclass precsion and recall curves.
+12. When classifiers have clf.decision_function() method then plot the multiclass precision and recall curves.

 For the modeling we tested 10 classifiers:
 1. Support Vector Machine (SVC)